A Step-by-step Guide for writing a Startup Pitch Deck

 Slide 11: Business model

 If you don’t have a business model by the time you’re writing your startup pitch — drop everything and build your business model canvas.
 This is the blueprint of your business and so investors will very much be interested in diving into details and trying to see if it’s feasible.
 For that to work, your business model needs to be solid.
-For the pitch deck, include the pricing model, how you earn, the value for the customers and partners.
+For the pitch deck, you need to include the pricing model and how will you make the value for the customers and partners.

 Slide 13: Marketing strategy